MASDXI/ico-contract/README.md

 };

 ```
+Example customized function
-If you want to pay token fee to the miner or validiator in the network
+If you want to pay token fee to the miner or validator in the network.
 ```javascript
     // pragma solidity 0.8.0
     // Solidity 0.8.X has an integrated SafeMath Library